The Doctor: Name

-Doctor Who spin-off media have suggested that the character uses the name "the Doctor" because his actual name is impossible for humans to pronounce.
-For instance in the novel Vanderdeken's Children, it is told that the Doctor already told Sam his real name which is entirely alien and virtually unpronounceable.
+Doctor Who spin-off media have suggested that the character uses "the Doctor" because his actual name is impossible for humans to pronounce.
+For instance, the novel Vanderdeken's Children relates that the Doctor has already told Sam his real name, which is entirely alien and virtually unpronounceable.
 This is repeated by companion Peri Brown in the radio serial Slipback.
-The Faction Paradox encyclopaedia The Book of the War states that all renegades from the Homeworld/Gallifrey abandon their names to symbolise how they leave their culture.
+The Faction Paradox encyclopaedia The Book of the War states that all renegades from the Homeworld/Gallifrey abandon their names to symbolise how they are leaving their culture.
 Similarly, the novel Lungbarrow reveals that the Doctor's name has been struck from the records of his family and therefore cannot be spoken.

-The character played by Peter Cushing in the films Dr. Who and the Daleks (1965) and Daleks' Invasion Earth 2150 A.D.
-(1966) referred to himself as "Dr. Who".
-However, these films are not considered part of the same narrative continuity as the television programme, as they were rewritten from two television serials (The Daleks and The Dalek Invasion of Earth, respectively) featuring William Hartnell, making considerable alterations to the characters of the Doctor and his companions.